CSI-Rockets-Eletronics/GroundStationUI/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Github allows everyone to work on this proejct together in parallel and remotely, so you are encouraged to download this project onto your computer and work on it while comitting often.
+After you have a sucessful update, you should create a pull request to merge it into the master branch.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please implement it in a branch and create a pull request.

-Don't forget to give the project a star!
-Thanks again!
+Here's how to do it:

 1. Download the Project to your pc
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request (Go on the main page of the repo, click "Pull requests", and then "New pull request")

 <p align="right">(<a href="#top">back to top</a>)</p>